Konstantiss/fake-news-classification/README.md

     - After running this, we need to run `preprocessing.py` again in order to remove dataset bias and make new csv files with only the necessary number of rows.
 - `network.py`:
-    - Here we compose the final model (woah).
-It's what they call "pantrema" in greece.
+    - Here we compose the final model.
     - In the `transforms` the `Lambda` transforms are used because some images contained either < 3 channels or > 3 channels after their transformation to tensor, and our ResNet model takes 3-channel inputs.
     - `CrossEntropyLoss()` is used which is commonly used in binary classification problems, `SGD()` optimization,